frictionlessdata/website/site/people/README.md

 ## Tool Fund Partners

-Frictionless data has funded international partners who have worked in developing various tools and libraries for the project and they are featured below.
+Frictionless data has funded international partners who have worked to develop various tools and libraries for the project, and they are featured below.
+You can read more about their individual projects on the [Adoption page](/adoption/).

 <div class="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3">
   <TeamProfile